opengisch/qfieldcloud-status/content/issues/2025-11-05-degraded-service-dedicated.md

 ---

 *Resolved*
-- Our upstream provider had a power outage which lead to equipment failing and systems not being reachable.
+- Our upstream provider had a power outage which led to equipment failing and systems not being reachable.
 The power has been restored, core routers and hypervisors are back up and running.
 - All QFieldCloud Dedicated instances are reachable again.

 We’re sorry for the inconvenience caused by this incident.